tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_2.md

 A squadron of UH-1 Hueys hovers above the jungle, their silhouettes imposing against the smoky sky.
 There's something off about them - they bear no markings or insignias, their usual identifiers conspicuously absent.
 It's as if they've been deliberately stripped of any affiliation, rendering them ghosts in the sky.

 Through the small opening, we witness the choppers rain hellfire down on the undead.
-Machine guns chatter relentlessly, spitting streams of deadly lead.
+Machine guns chatter, spitting streams of deadly lead.
 Rockets streak from their pods, trailing plumes of smoke before exploding amidst the reanimated corpses.

 The impacts are devastating, tearing through the undead with brutal efficiency.
 Limbs are severed, bodies eviscerated.
 The scene unfolds like a choreographed ballet of devastation.